citrusframework/citrus-website/src/main/site/_docs/setup-maven.md

 If you just want to execute the Citrus tests with a Maven build execute

 {% highlight shell %}
-mvn clean verify
+mvn verify
 {% endhighlight %}

 This executes all Citrus test cases during the build and you will see Citrus performing some integration test logging output.
 You can also execute single test cases by defining the test name as Maven system property.

 {% highlight shell %}
-mvn clean verify -Dit.test=SampleIT
+mvn verify -Dit.test=SampleIT
 {% endhighlight %}

 Finally we are ready to proceed with creating new test cases.
 So let's add a new Citrus test case to our project.
 We use